Sydney Castle Roberts

 Sir Sydney Castle Roberts (3 April 1887 – 21 July 1966) was a British author, publisher and university administrator.
 He was a well-known and popular figure around Cambridge throughout his life, and was recognised as a publisher of skill and distinction.

 Early years

 Roberts was born in Birkenhead, the son of Frank Roberts, a civil engineer.
 He attended Brighton College and Pembroke College, Cambridge.
 During World War I, he served as a lieutenant in the Suffolk Regiment and was wounded in the Third Battle of Ypres.

 Career

 He was Secretary of Cambridge University Press from 1922 to 1948, Master of Pembroke College, Cambridge from 1948 to 1958, Vice-Chancellor of University of Cambridge from 1949 to 1951, and Chairman of the British Film Institute from 1952 to 1956.
 He was an author, publisher and biographer and a noted Sherlockian, being president of the Sherlock Holmes Society of London.
 According to Jon Lellenberg, Roberts is responsible for the popularisation of the Sherlockian game of criticism.

-He was knighted in 1958.
+In 1954 he held the Sandars Readership in Bibliography and his topic was "The evolution of Cambridge publishing.